 In this section, the study starts by presenting the Ordinary Least Squares result for the econometric model 2 and tests for the presence of autocorrelation via Durbin Durbin-Watson test.
 Generally, most of the variables have their expected signs and are also significant. β1, which is the expected ecological footprint when other regressors are zero, is plausible and significant at 1 percent.
 Also, β2 estimate (0.6421), which is the coefficient of GDPPC, has a positive sign and is significant at 1percent.
 Furthermore, the β3 estimate (-0.2319), which represents the coefficient of the square of GDPPC, has the expected sign and is significant at 1%.
 This suggests the possibility of a non-linear relationship between GDDPC and environmental degradation. δ1, δ2 and δ3 are the changes in coefficient due to structural break and while δ1 is significant at 10%, δ2 and δ3 are not significant.
 The adjusted R2 shows that 89% of the variation in ecological footprint is explained by the regressors.
 However, I won’t make any inference from the OLS results due to the presence of autocorrelation as indicated by Durbin Watson test.
 The DW test has a value of 1.519 and is significant at 5%.

-table 2: Ordinary Least Squares (OLS) Regression
+Table 2: Ordinary Least Squares (OLS) Regression